|

 poles, that some people fear.

-The Trans Global Highway would undoubtedly increase global
+The Trans Global Highway will undoubtedly increase global

 security through mutually dependent trade and commerce.
 As with